taejs/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 elsewhere and either check in regularly to see if the task is ready to progress or make sure you are notified when that task is ready to progress.

-The second is an example that is often the case when having an UI.
+The second is an example that is often the case when having a UI.
 Let's pretend you only have one core.
 How do you prevent the whole UI from becoming unresponsive while performing other CPU intensive tasks?

-Well, you can stop what ever task you're doing every 16ms, and run the "update UI" task, and then resume whatever you were doing afterwards.
+Well, you can stop whatever task you're doing every 16ms, and run the "update UI" task, and then resume whatever you were doing afterwards.
 This way, you will have to stop/resume your task 60 times a second, but you will also have a fully responsive UI which has roughly a 60 Hz refresh rate.

 ## What about threads provided by the OS?

 We'll cover threads a bit more when we talk about strategies for handling I/O, but I'll mention them here as well.
 One challenge when using OS threads to understand concurrency is that they appear to be mapped to cores.
-Thats not neccecarely a correct mental model to use even though most operating systems will try to map one thread to one core up to the number of threads is equal to the number of cores.
+That's not necessarily a correct mental model to use even though most operating systems will try to map one thread to one core up to the number of threads is equal to the number of cores.